 Q: I am breastfeeding.
 Should I get vaccinated?

-A: The COVID-19 vaccines are currently being offered to breastfeeding individuals.
-The COVID-19 vaccines are not believed to be a risk for breastfed infants of mothers who were vaccinated as any vaccine components that makes it into the breast milk are likely to be quickly inactivated when the milk is digested.
+A: The COVID-19 vaccines are recommended for ALL people including pregnant and breastfeeding individuals.
+The COVID-19 vaccines are not believed to be a risk for breastfed infants of mothers who were vaccinated..

 Q: Will getting vaccinated affect my chance of getting pregnant in the future?

 In a joint statement, the American College of Obstetricians and Gynecologists (ACOG), the American Society for Reproductive Medicine (ASRM) and the Society for Maternal-Fetal Medicine (SMFM) shared that "there is no evidence that the vaccines can lead to loss of fertility.
 While fertility was not specifically studied in the clinical trials of the vaccines, no loss of fertility has been reported among trial participants or among the millions who have received the vaccines since their authorization, and no signs of infertility appeared in animal studies.
-Loss of fertility is scientifically unlikely.”
+Loss of fertility is scientifically unlikely.Read the full statement >

 Q: If I receive either the Pfizer/BioNTech or the Moderna vaccine, what if I become pregnant between the first and second doses?